haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install-quick-ref.md

 #### Web Setup Wizard

-{% collapsible Click to view the Web Setup Wizard installation %}
+{% collapsible Click to view the Web 网页向导安装 %}

 The following example shows how to install using the Web Setup Wizard with the following options: